Start the conversation

 There is nothing mysterious about them, either.
 They are available to buy and sell on major exchanges at a fraction of the cost of their underlying stocks.

 They are even less risky than traditional stock trading, especially shorting stocks.
-In fact, options can be used to make your trading even safer.

 Simply stated, an option gives the holder the right, but not the obligation, to buy or sell a certain amount of an underlying stock at a specific price by a specific date.
 All of these parameters are set when you buy or sell them.

 When you trade options, you only pay pennies on the dollar in relation to the stock’s actual share price.
 It is possible to make money trading options, no matter which way the market moves.
 Additionally, you can make money trading options even if the market doesn't move at all!

 Of course, there's no free lunch.
 You can leverage your winnings, but you can lose all of your initial investment.
 Fortunately, since options trading requires less initial capital, your possible losses are limited.